SonanceAI/datamint-python-api/docs/source/command_line_tools.rst

 Uploading DICOMs to Datamint server
 -----------------------------------

-To upload a single DICOM or a directory of DICOM files to the Datamint server, use the ``datamint-upload`` command.
-For example, to upload all the DICOM files in the ``/path/to/dicom_files`` directory, you can run:
+To upload DICOM files to the Datamint server, use the ``datamint-upload`` command.
+For example, to upload all the DICOM files in the ``/path/to/dicom_files`` directory, run:

 .. code-block:: bash